SValentin101/My_PathFinding_Algorithm/README.md

 All the code can be found in a single file in the next location: Pathfinding Algorithm SFML/main.cpp

 I've also uploaded a video to youtube where you can see it in action! -->  https://youtu.be/RS1HwmjOYZs

+I've also decided to update the code with the intention of increasing performance, since before, the algorithm took much more time than I wanted if the number of squares was increased.
+Now, that is no longer an issue.
+Another change implemented is to not allow for diagonal movement because that way it looks prettier. (this was very very easy to implement)

+Feel free to check the new version in action! --> https://www.youtube.com/watch?v=RS1HwmjOYZs